Documentation

 Camera

-The interface to the vision system is through the camera, accessible through robot.camera, there are three functions available on the camera object:
+The interface to the vision system is through the camera, accessible through robot.camera, there are two functions available on the camera object:

 see